kosvi/Santas_own_CRM/Docs/API/reset.md

 **People**

 Every person has minimum of 1 item in wishlist and maximum of 10 wishes (all default items).
 Wishes are randomized.
-All wishes have the same description: 'I want it to be lovely!'
+All wishes have the same description: "I want it to be lovely!"

 |Name | Birthdate | Address |
 |-----|-----------|---------|